-Happy Pongal 2018: 5 lip smacking dishes that you can relish during Pongal festivities - NewsX
+Happy Pongal 2018: 5 lip-smacking dishes that you can relish during Pongal festivities - NewsX

 Pongal is right around the corner and all of South India is ready to ring in the festival with energy and enthusiasm.
 Pongal is a harvest festival celebrated to mark Sun’s transition towards the north (Uttarayan).
 Celebrated in the auspicious month of Thai (10th month of Tamil calendar), Pongal is a four-day festival which is marked to begin on 14th January 2018 (Sunday) and ends on 17th January 2018 (Wednesday).
 These celebrations are marked with families adorning their houses with flower garlands and rangolis made with rice powder.

-During Onam, South Indian families start prepping for the celebrations days in advance and all the food is handmade from scratch even the delicious coconut chutney!
+During Pongal, South Indian families start prepping for the celebrations days in advance and all the food is handmade from scratch even the delicious coconut chutney!
 While the North celebrates Makar Sankranti, states like Kerala and Tamil Nadu are decorated with flowers for the harvest festival as families pray to the sun god for prosperity.
 The menu for the four-day festival is extensive and ranges from sweet to savoury using every grain that is grown during the harvest period.

 Here are five lip-smacking dishes that are made during the festival of Pongal: